fechan/fechan.github.io/_posts/2024-07-22-how-to-use-sigils.md

 1. In the editor, click and drag the machines you want to combine into a second machine
 2. Groups of inventory slots with the same nickname will be combined
     * e.g. A slot nicknamed "Fuel" will combine with other slots nicknamed "Fuel"
+3. To split a machine from a group, click and drag its name from the group to elsewhere in the main workspace